 The MLS Program has been in existence at Evanston Hospital since the late 1930s and has recently expanded to include all of NorthShore’s hospitals in the winter of 2018.
 The goal of the Program is to prepare competent men and women for the profession of Medical Laboratory Scientist.
-This goal is accomplished through the student’s participation in a course of study that includes a 6 week basic laboratory course as well as clinical rotations and didactic instruction in each laboratory specialty.
-The length of the program is ten and a half months, extending from the beginning of September through the middle of July.
+This goal is accomplished through the student’s participation in a curriculum that includes a 6 week basic laboratory course as well as clinical rotations and didactic instruction in each laboratory specialty.

 The year begins with a student laboratory workshop period that takes place at Evanston Hospital.
-The basic laboratory courses present an ideal learning situation for the development of fundamental laboratory skills.
-This 8 week period includes lecture presentations, demonstrations, clinical observations and hands-on practical experience.
+The basic laboratory courses present an ideal learning environment for the development of fundamental laboratory skills.
+This 6 week period includes lecture presentations, demonstrations, clinical observations and hands-on practical experience.

 The didactic portion of the Program is presented by pathologists, PhD scientists and experienced Medical Laboratory Scientists.
 It consists of approximately 6 hours of lecture per week with emphasis placed on theory, calculations and pathophysiology is considered the advanced application of theory taught.

 The student will learn the techniques of ABO blood grouping methods, Rh testing, crossmatching and identification of atypical antibodies.
 In addition, the student learns about the preparation and use of blood components and observes blood collection procedures including whole blood and apheresis donations, as well as hematopoietic progenitor cell collection.
 Blood bank activities require close coordination with the clinical care units, so students in this laboratory have a sense of direct involvement in patient care.